What is a consolidated interim storage facility?

 What if there is an accident during transport?

-Regardless of transportation method, there has never been an accident in which these NRC-certified transport casks containing radioactive materials have been breached.
+Regardless of transportation method, there has never been an accident in which these NRC-certified transport casks containing radioactive materials has been breached.
 Worldwide, there are more than 200 shipments of used fuel every year.
-In France, alone, more than 9,400 used fuel transport casks have been delivered to the La Hague recycling facility.
-Even with the greater frequency of transport in Europe, there have only been two incidents involving used fuel transport casks.
+In France alone, more than 9,400 used fuel transport casks have been delivered to the La Hague recycling facility.
+Even with the greater frequency of transport in Europe, there have been only two incidents involving used fuel transport casks.
 In one case, there was a derailment and, in the second case, a used fuel transport rolled off the tracks.
-In both cases, the robust used fuel transport casks maintained their sealed integrity and operational capability: the casks were lifted back onto the rails and the shipments completed.
+In both cases, the robust used fuel transport casks maintained their sealed integrity and operational capability: The casks were lifted back onto the rails and the shipments completed.

 Why move the fuel at all?

 The Department of Energy (DOE) has a legal obligation to remove used nuclear fuel from the original reactor sites where it was generated.
-Every year that the fuel remains at sites scattered throughout the U.S., it costs taxpayers more money.
+Every year that the fuel remains at numerous sites throughout the U.S., it costs taxpayers more money.
 Utilities litigate against the Department of Energy to recover damages resulting from DOE’s failure to meet contractual obligations and begin removal.
-The DOE’s liabilities due to ongoing partial breach of contract are estimated to total $27.1 billion if the DOE cannot take custody of the material by 2021.
+The DOE’s liabilities are projected to total $27.1 billion if the DOE cannot take custody of the material by 2021.
 The communities where these storage sites are located would benefit from removing the fuel and restoring what are often prime industrial sites for new economic development and revenues.
 The proposed ISP consolidated storage site also reduces the security costs of monitoring fuel stored at 70+ sites nationwide.

 Isn’t the HOSS system a far less risky solution?